 15. Tabulate “Sales” or “Orders” or responses.

 17. Determine (Imagine) that John didn’t do well.
-He sold 1/3 of what Bill did, so we’re going to call that a fail!
+Perhaps he sold 1/3 of what Bill did, so we’re going to call that a fail!

 — End Week Two —

-Now it’s time for him to do SIX more projects over the next 15 weeks.
+Now it’s time for him to do SIX more projects over the next (17 days x 6 projects) 15 weeks.
 Why?
 Because TIME and EXPENSES will kill a business where one does a “little each day” (Week/month/whatever)

-REPEAT with different projects 7 times in the next 15 weeks.
+Now we have John REPEAT, with different projects 7 times, in the next 16 weeks.

 JOHN’s SUCCESS CHART (Page 2) September – December Weekly